All in the Game

 The game consists of figuring out any possible way to increase your resume to appear as impressive as possible.
 Usually so you can get into college/jobs/startups/anything of prestige.
 This can involve stretching truths, collecting extracurriculars, all the way up to straight up lying.

 I’ll preface this by emphasizing that I do not condone this behavior.
 I can have some sympathy as to why people play the game—immense financial reward that lifts them and their family from poverty—but I don’t think it’s fundamentally acceptable.
-Of course, this is on a spectrum, and some twisting of the truth on a resume i not exactly a mortal sin.
+Of course, this is on a spectrum, and some twisting of the truth on a resume is not exactly a mortal sin.

 Let’s give some examples.
 You are a part of your college’s tech club.
 You show up to a couple meetings, maybe contribute one or two lines of code.
-You could list that on your resume as a member, or even omit it entirely since it’s really not that substantial.
+You could list that on your resume as a member, or omit it entirely since it’s really not that substantial.
 Or…you could claim to be a vice president1 who wrote a codebase from scratch and deployed it.
 Who will know the difference?
 It’s not like jobs will do a background check on a club membership.

 Or maybe you win a hackathon with a project that sounds really impressive like categorizing traffic patterns using machine learning, or building an augmented reality translation app, but are in fact basic tutorials on the internet.

 Or say you did an internship at Google, then when you create your startup, you tell people that you’re an ex-Googler.
 I mean, sure, you are, but an internship is not the same as a 5 year stint.
-And of course on your resume you emphasize that you were using Big Data with terabytes of processing, i.e. you plugged stuff into a BigQuery table.
+And of course on your resume you emphasize that you were using Big Data with terabytes of processing, i.e. you plugged stuff into a BigQuery table2.

 This compounds really quickly!
 Those last three examples could be in order.
 And they could in fact be preceeded by another few, say a carefully crafted lies to look extra good on your college application, and succeeded by a few, say a startup with an overly ambitious conceit to get on Forbes’ 30 under 30.